Skip to main content

 Intended learning outcomes

-After completed course, the students should able to
+After passing the course, the student should be able to

-• give physical interpretation of the results of derivations
+• give physical interpretation of the results of derivations.

 Literature and preparations